 Overall, what type of business entity you choose depends on many factors.
 Knowing how many people will be starting the business with you and what benefits you want to have will greatly narrow your choices.
 Regardless, such a decision should not be made alone; a skilled attorney in your jurisdiction with both knowledge and experience in the formation of businesses should be consulted to make sure that whatever your business, it begins with all of the protections you will need.
 It’s always much easier to start correctly than to go back and fix errors later.

 We hope you found this blog post helpful in understanding the types of business structures.
 If so, we encourage you to share it with your colleagues and friends who may be looking for guidance on how to set up their own businesses.

 The information provided is not intended to be legal advice and does not constitute any attorney/client relationship.
 You should consult with an attorney for individual advice regarding your own situation.

-Linda Melancon is the owner and managing attorney for Legacy Estate & Elder Law of Louisiana, LLC, a law firm that focuses on Estate Planning, Elder Law, Life Care Planning, Medicaid and VA benefits planning, Special Needs Planning, and Estate Administration (Successions and Trust Administration).
-She is a member of the Louisiana Elder Law Task Force, the Academy of Special Needs Planners and ElderCounsel.
+Linda Melancon is the owner and managing attorney for Legacy Estate & Elder Law of Louisiana, LLC, a law firm that focuses on Estate Planning, Elder Law, Life Care Planning, Medicaid and VA benefits planning, Special Needs Planning, and Estate Administration (Succession and Trust Administration).
+She is a member of the Louisiana Elder Law Task Force, the Academy of Special Needs Planners, and ElderCounsel.
 Linda is a Board Certified Estate Planning and Administration Specialist, certified by the Louisiana Board of Legal Specialization.
 She is also accredited by the Veterans Administration to give advice regarding veterans’ benefits.
 When she’s not working, Linda enjoys bike riding in City Park and gardening.